MirajSOL/MirajSOL/README.md

 # 💫 About Me:
 Hi!
 I'm Miraj AKA MirajSOL.
-I'm an aspiring software developer. <br>I'm currently working on improving myself and my skills through the development of projects.<br>I'm currently learning advanced python, LuaU, mern stack and more.<br>Fun fact: I am 19 years old
+I'm an aspiring software developer. <br>I'm currently working on improving myself and my skills through the development of projects.<br>I'm currently learning advanced python, LuaU, mern stack and more.

 ## 🌐 Socials: